by Waugh Thistleton Architects

 Client The United Synagogue

-Awards RIBA East Award 2018
+Awards RIBA East Award 2018 and RIBA National Award 2018

 The architects, Waugh Thistleton, have a very strong, long term relationship with the Jewish community.
 They have completed a number of synagogues prior to this project and the simplicity, austerity even, of the means and materials used in this project are a reflection of this mutual respect, trust and empathy.
 Every aspect of the building layout and progress through the landscape are in keeping with the spirit of the event.